Offending command: image

 Possible solutions

-Often a corrupted image leads to this type or error.
+Often a corrupted image leads to this type of error.
 You can easily trace which image causes the problem from applications like QuarkXPress that allow you to print jobs without the images.
 If the PostScript error doesn’t occur then, you can start trying to locate the bad image.
 Set half of your images to non-printing and try printing again.
-Again halve the amount of images and print again and keep doing this until you located the bad one.
+Again halve the number of images and print again and keep doing this until you located the bad one.

 Updating your application and/or printer driver to the latest release could also solve issues with an offending command ‘Image’ error.

-If the info below doesn’t point to a more specific work-around, try the basic troubleshooting tips.
+If the info below doesn’t point to a more specific workaround, try the basic troubleshooting tips.

 PostScript error Limitcheck